scriptin/topokanji/README.md

 Files in `data` directory:

 - `kanji.txt` - list of kanji characters included in final ordered lists
+- `radicals.txt` - list of [radicals][kangxi] included in `kanji.txt`, but only those which are not common kanji by themselves.
+This file is intended to use as a list of exceptions when checking which characters are common
 - `kanjivg.txt` - list of kanji from [KanjiVG][]
 - `cjk-decomp-{VERSION}.txt` - data from [CJK Decompositions Data][cjk], without any modifications
 - `cjk-decomp-override.txt` - data to override some CJK's decompositions